tippenein/dotfiles/README.md

 If you have three or more panes:
 * `prefix +` opens up the main-horizontal-layout
 * `prefix =` opens up the main-vertical-layout

-You can adjust the size of the smaller panes in `tmux.conf` by lowering or increasing the `other-pane-height` and `other-pane-width` options.

 ### Zsh